Healing from a Dysfunctional Family: The Framework That Actually Works

 Factors such as poverty, racial trauma, immigration stress, and religious extremism create pressures that ripple through family dynamics.
 For example, families living in poverty may experience chronic stress that impairs emotional availability and stability.
 Racial trauma can compound isolation and impact parenting practices and family cohesion.
 Immigration stress brings challenges of acculturation, loss, and identity shifts.
 Religious extremism may impose rigid roles and suppress emotional expression.

 Murray Bowen, MD, the psychiatrist who founded family systems theory, emphasized the importance of understanding families within their broader contexts.
-Differentiation of self — the ability to maintain your identity within the family system — is influenced by these external pressures.
+Differentiation of self.
+The ability to maintain your identity within the family system.
+Is influenced by these external pressures.
 When families are under significant stress, roles become more rigid, and emotional reactivity increases, intensifying dysfunction.

 Viewing your family through this systemic lens can be freeing.
 It helps you see that many dynamics weren’t about you personally but are connected to broader forces and survival strategies.
 This perspective doesn’t absolve individual responsibility but situates it within a larger picture.